-A steering committee, chaired by the Vice President of Enrollment and Marketing and Communication, is comprised of select members of the Emergency Operations Team, meet at least once a semester to review the Emergency Action Plan and recommend necessary revisions to the President's Cabinet.
+A steering committee, chaired by the Incident Commander, is comprised of select members of the Emergency Operations Team, meet at least once a semester to review the Emergency Action Plan and recommend necessary revisions to the President's Executive Team.
 The King's College rehearses its emergency response plan each year by holding two Emergency Management exercises.

 In the event of an emergency, the Incident Commander will convene the Emergency Operations Team in the Founder's Room.
-If Building Management calls for the evacuation of all tenants the Emergency Operations Team will convene at the evacuation site.
+If Building Management calls for the evacuation of all tenants, the Emergency Operations Team will convene at the evacuation site.
 Should notification of an emergency come from a King's College employee, the Incident Commander will confirm that Building Management has been notified and determine whether to convene all or part of the Emergency Operations Team.
 In consultation with Building Management, the President, and appropriate Emergency Operations Team members, the Incident Commander may decide to evacuate all or part of the community.